Winter Tree Damage

 Broken Branches

-If there are broken branches in your trees, you should not try to get them down yourself.
 If the branches fall on a power line, make sure that you contact your electric company along with a professional tree care company.
 The electric company will shut off power as necessary.
-Then a professional tree service will be able to safely remove all of the debris for you.
+A professional tree service will be able to remove all of the debris for you safely.

 Browning Needles

 Another sign that you have winter tree damage is if you notice needles that are turning brown on your evergreens.
-This browning is called winter burn.
+Winter burn causes this browning.
 During the winter months, trees become dry because of a lack of water in combination with salt injury.
-In order to prevent winter burn from occurring you should make sure that you add mulch to the ground surrounding your trees and water the trees regularly.
-Make sure that the mulch is done correctly to prevent possible damage.

 Cracking and Splitting Bark